This post may contain affiliate links. Please read our disclosure policy.

 Gael explains in the headnote for this recipe on her website, “I don’t remember where I got the recipe for this refreshing and delicious orange fruit soup — always a waker-upper at my brunches for friends.
 If I stole it from you, please forgive me.”

-Each serving of this orange fruit soup has about 137 calories and:
+According to my calculations, each serving of this fruit soup has about 137 calories.

 4 SmartPoints (Green plan)